 - Separate cut onions into individual rings.

-- In a bowl, combine flour, corn starch, cayenne pepper and instant mashed potatoes.
+- In a bowl, combine flour, corn starch, instant mashed potatoes and cayenne powder.
 Add club soda and stir to combine.
 Set aside for about 1 minute as it slightly thickens.
 Dip individual pieces of onions into batter to coat.

 - In a shallow dish, place panko crumbs and roll battered onions to fully coat.

-- In a pan over medium heat, heat about 1 inch of oil.
+- In a pan over medium heat, heat about 2 inches deep of oil.
 Fry panko-coated rings, turning once or twice, for about 2 to 3 minutes or until golden and crisp.
-Remove from pan, drain on a wire rack and season with salt to taste.3.2.2925
+Remove from pan, drain on a wire rack and season with salt to taste.

 More Onion Rings Recipe: